pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 As you can see, while there is some overlap, the paths, even within domains, are very idiosyncratic.
-People are particular about which tools they want to use, and often there is more than one path to take---more then one tool that can be used to get a job done.
+People are particular about which tools they want to use, and often there is more than one path to take---more than one tool that can be used to get a job done.
 Thinking about it now, certain tools may even be used to gain a competitive advantage.

 Here are a few other thoughts that emerged from the exercise:

 * Bad tools are used to perform good things (often requiring some workarounds).
 * People use what they use because it works.
 * It's way more useful to think of what we are trying to _achieve_ with a tool, rather than judging a tool's intrinsic quality of compliance in isolation.
-* Tools can actively hinder open if the outputs are not machine-accessible.
+* Tools can actively hinder open if the outputs are not machine-accessible using open standards.
 * Practice is more important than tools.

-Now merging these results with previous thoughts in this essay, it may be that it is the _commoning_---the practices, not the tools---that needs to be compliant.
+Now merging these results with earlier thoughts shared in this essay, it may be that it is the _commoning_---the practices, not the tools---that needs to be compliant.
 Yes, some tools align with practices that we want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join other discussions.
-So many of the tools we were studying were designed for the research culture and infrastructure of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
-Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain.
+Most of the tools we were studying were designed for the research culture and infrastructure of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
+Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

 # The process is the product